Macil/react-multi-ref/README.md

 given by React.
 You can retrieve a specific element by key from the map by using `multiRef.map.get(key)`.

-Multiple calls to `multiRef.ref(key)` with the same key return the same value so that React knows that it doesn't need to update the ref.
+Subsequent calls to `multiRef.ref(key)` in later renders with the same key will return the same value so that React knows that it doesn't need to update the ref.

 ## Hooks Example